What Heavy Haul Trucking Is and Why It’s Important

 • Police or escort vehicles (PC/EV) in some states

-• Non-divisible loads (e.g. bulldozers, modular homes, scrapers, etc.)
+• Non-divisible loads (e.g., bulldozers, modular homes, scrapers, etc.)

 • Special permits for heavy hauls during disaster relief

 Obtaining the appropriate permits for heavy haul trucking requires knowledge of city, state, and Federal regulations.
-It can be helpful to partner with experienced heavy haul logistics companies who are familiar with permitting rules.
+It can be helpful to partner with experienced heavy haul logistics companies familiar with permitting rules.
 If you’re looking for a heavy haul trailer for sale, partner with knowledgeable trailer wholesalers that can help you choose the right heavy haul trailer for your needs.

 In addition to permitting, shippers may require that freight carried on open-deck or flatbed trailers be covered to protect from rain or snow.